 Notes

-- This guacamole is FODMAP friendly as long as you are not exceeding the serving size of 2 tablespoons.
+- This guacamole is FODMAP friendly as long as you do not exceed the serving size of 2 tablespoons.

 - Check out the Monash University FODMAP Diet App for more detailed information on the portion size of the FODMAP-friendly diet.